 The only one for me.

 The danger in believing that there is just one person/soul to complete us is just plain unrealistic.
 If you convince yourself that there is truly a right one, you can miss out on love and life.
-You also run the risk of making yourself unhappy as you seek out someone who meets every single one of your requirements.
+You also risk making yourself unhappy as you seek out someone who meets every one of your requirements.

 I’m nothing without you.